michaelnordmeyer/efficient-related-posts/readme.txt

 1. Use automatic installer to install and active the plugin.

 == Frequently Asked Questions ==

+= What metrics are used? =

+Posts are considered related based on tags.
+This may be extended in the future, but I wanted to keep the queries as clean as possible.

 = How can I add a list of related posts to my posts? =